 Ekaterina Serova

-INFOIndependent Observer
+INFOIndependent Expert

 Ekaterina Serova is Deputy Director of the Arctic Centre and Senior Lecturer at the Department of World History of Petrozavodsk State University.
 She holds a Master’s degree in History and is currently a Ph.D. candidate (International Relations) after graduating from St. Petersburg State University.